lucasmgn/lucasmgn/README.md

 # Hi there 👋

-Meu nome é Lucas Magno, tenho 21 anos, sou formado em Análise e Desenvolvimento de Sistemas.
-Atuo como desenvolvedor back-end na <a href="https://compass.uol/en/home/" target="_blank"> CompassUol </a>.
+My name is Lucas Magno, I'm 21 years old, I have a degree in Systems Analysis and Development.
+I work with Microservices Architecture at<a href="https://compass.uol/en/home/" target="_blank"> CompassUol </a>.

 ## 💫 Liitle Bit More About Me